 Faculty and Administration

-The scholarly concentration in Health Services and Policy Research is offered by Stanford Health Policy (SHP).
+The scholarly concentration in Health Services and Policy Research is offered by the Department of Health Policy (DHP) and Stanford Health Policy (SHP).
 SHP is a community of faculty, students and researchers within a variety of centers at the Stanford School of Medicine and the Freeman Spogli Institute for International Studies, all working to improve the health of people around the world.
-The SHP faculty conduct multidisciplinary research and oversee pre- and post-doctoral fellowship programs in health services and health policy research.
+The DHP/SHP faculty conduct multidisciplinary research and oversee pre- and post-doctoral fellowship programs in health services and health policy research.

-The concentration directors are Laurence Baker, PhD, Professor of Medicine and Bing Professor of Human Biology, and Corinna Haberland, MD, MS, Lecturer in the Department of Medicine.
+The concentration directors are Laurence Baker, PhD, Professor of Health Policy and Bing Professor of Human Biology, and Corinna Haberland, MD, MS, Lecturer in the Department of Health Policy.
 SHP staff members provide administrative support for the concentration under the direction of the executive director.

 The concentration is overseen by an executive committee and is guided by the expertise of a steering committee, both composed of core and affiliated faculty.
 The committee members are listed below: